jevers76/my-basic/readme.txt

 Introduction
-MY-BASIC is a tiny BASIC interpreter written in pure C within about 5000 lines of source code.
-It has an early structured BASIC like grammar but without line number.
-It is aimed to be either an embeddable scripting language or a stand alone interpreter.
+	MY-BASIC is a tiny cross-platform BASIC interpreter written in pure C with about 5000 lines of source code.
+Its grammar is similar to structured BASIC in early era, but without line number.
+It is aimed to be either an embeddable scripting language or a standalone interpreter.
 The core is pretty light; all in a C source file and a header file.
-It can be combined with an existing C / C++ / Objective-C project easily and power it up.
+You can combine MY-BASIC with an existing C / C++ / Objective-C project easily, that can make them more powerful.

 Main features
 	Written in clean ANSI C, source portable